Sleeve Gastrectomy in Dallas (Gastric Sleeve)

 What to Expect After Gastric Sleeve Surgery

 After your gastric sleeve surgery, you could witness a life-changing transformation toward a healthier you—and we’ll continue to be by your side during the journey.
-At Baylor Scott & White – White Rock in Dallas, we have ongoing support groups and an informative blog with nutrition and fitness tips.
+At City Hospital at White Rock in Dallas, we have ongoing support groups and an informative blog with nutrition and fitness tips.
 We’ll also monitor your progress through follow-up visits.

 Gastric Sleeve Advantages